grafana/agent/docs/sources/configuration/integrations/oracledb-config.md

   # Sets an explicit value for the instance label when the integration is
   # self-scraped.
 Overrides inferred values.
   #
-  # The default value for this integration is the configured host:port of the conneciton string.
+  # The default value for this integration is the configured host:port of the connection string.
   [instance: <string>]

   # Automatically collect metrics from this integration.
 If disabled,